Innerscene Health Impacts

 What does the Research Say?

 Innerscene has categorized more than 1500 research publications related to blue light and Circadian Health.
-A few select research studies not linked above we recommend include:
+Below are a few select research studies not linked above that that we recommend.

 High sensitivity of the human circadian melatonin rhythm to resetting by short wavelength light [Lockley, et al 2003]